Motivate employees without spending money

-Define the behaviors and results you want to reward, such as the value of trust, exceeding a client’s expectations, or taking the time to clean the office before you leave, and create a different, personalized version of Pokemon Go.
+Define the behaviours and results you want to reward, such as the value of trust, exceeding a client’s expectations, or taking the time to clean the office before you leave and create a different, personalized version of Pokemon Go.

 The team with the most treasures at the end of a pre-defined period is the winner.

 5. Experiment laboratory